-Research Topic: Funded jointly by the Arts and Humanities Research Council (AHRC) and New College, my research centres broadly on the depiction of religious diversity in seventeenth-century British travel accounts, particularly those written by clerics who lived and worked in the Islamic world, stretching from the Eastern Atlantic to the Indian Ocean.
+Research Topic: Funded jointly by the Arts and Humanities Research Council (AHRC) and New College, my research centres broadly on the depiction of religious diversity in seventeenth-century British and French travel accounts, particularly those written by clerics who lived and worked in the Islamic world, stretching from the Eastern Atlantic to the Indian Ocean.

 During the sixteenth and seventeenth centuries, thousands of Britons travelled to the Islamic world, particularly to the Ottoman, Safavid and Mughal Empires, and to the Muslim sultanates of North Africa.
-Among this diverse group of men and women, there were diplomats, merchants, clerics, scholars, spies, gentlemen travellers, soldiers, servants and captives, all of whom had their own ambitions, fears and prejudices.
-My PhD thesis will therefore ask the following questions of this variegated group of British travellers: what kind of exposure did they have to the religious diversity of the Islamic world, and what did they make of Islamic practice and belief, including Islam, Eastern Christianity and Hinduism?
-How did they make sense of the changes that convulsed the Muslim world during this period, such as the intensification of the Sunni-Shi’i divide, the rise of millenarianism, and the influence of disparate forms of Sufism?
-And why did they think and write what they did about the religions of the Islamic world, and how did they use the religion to reflect on the state of seventeenth-century British society?
-As a way into these questions, my thesis will explore a combination of journals, correspondence and published works composed by contemporary British travellers to the Muslim world, particularly clerics, most of whom served with English trading companies.
+Among this diverse group of men - and sometimes women too - there were diplomats, merchants, clerics, scholars, spies, travel writers, soldiers, servants and captives, all of whom had their own ambitions, fears and prejudices.
+My PhD thesis will therefore ask the following questions of this variegated group of British travellers: what kind of exposure did they have to the religious diversity of the Islamic world, and what did they make of its varying forms of religious practice and belief, including Islam, Eastern Christianity and Hinduism?
+How did they make sense of the religious changes that convulsed the Muslim world during this period, such as the intensification of the Sunni-Shi’i divide, the rise of millenarianism, and the growing influence of disparate forms of Sufism?
+And why did they think and write what they did about the religions of the Islamic world, and how did they use these systems of belief to reflect on the state of seventeenth-century British society?
+As a way into these questions, my thesis will explore a combination of journals, correspondence and published works composed by contemporary British travellers to the Muslim world, particularly clerics, most of whom served as chaplains for English trading companies in the region.

 2017 - present: PhD in History, University of Oxford.